How to Tell if a Tree is Dead

 A quick mnemonic device for inspecting trees is to look for “The three D’s.”
 Arborists look for tree tissue that is Damaged, Diseased, or Dead.
 If you find any of these symptoms it might be best to call a professional to figure out the cause of the problem and what you can do to solve it.

-The twig test.
-You can learn a lot from inspecting a twig.
-For one thing, you can break the twig to see how it feels.
+You can break the twig to see how it feels.
 If the wood is green the tissue is still alive.
 You can also use your pruning shears to scratch the bark off and inspect the wood.
 If the wood is dark and brittle, it is dead.
 However, once you check one twig you might consider looking around and inspecting different parts of the tree to determine its overall health.

-Keep it clean!
-Be sure to practice proper pruning techniques; making an incorrect cut can leave the tree open to infection.
 When you are done performing the twig test, remember to cleanly cut off any branches you have broken off.
 You don’t want to attract more diseases and pests by leaving broken branches behind.
 In addition, you are going to want remove damaged, diseased, or dead wood as quickly as possible.
 We suggest calling for professional tree removal.
 Portland homeowners generally lack the in-depth knowledge required to effectively heal or remove diseased trees.

-Infection and Old age.
 Tree threats include infection from tree diseases, insect pests, and old age.
 As an example, in the Pacific Northwest, the fungus anthracnose can be a problem, as it thrives in the wet weather, and its spores spread in the wind.
 This disease causes discoloration in the leaves, and there may be some defoliation as well, especially if the tree is stressed.
 In addition to hardwood trees such as sycamores and oaks, Pacific Northwest Dogwoods and Japanese Maples are susceptible to anthracnose.
 This is just one of dozens of potential diseases that could be attacking your trees.
 For an accurate diagnosis of a diseased or dying tree, it’s best to call the “tree doctor” (i.e., a professional arborist).

 Age can’t be helped and some trees live longer than others.
 Some ornamental fruit trees may only have a life expectancy of twenty-five to thirty years, while trees such as Giant Sequoia and Douglas Fir may live for hundreds of years.
+An old tree will succumb to disease and pests more easily.

-Call for Help.
 The average person is only going to be able to do so much.
 You can certainly work on controlling the cultural conditions to a certain degree, and you can always perform a visual inspection.
 If you have the proper tools and training, a certain amount of pruning and ground level maintenance is possible.
 But a tree care professional or arborist is going to know more about why a tree or shrub might be sick or dying, and they will be educated about the proper way to handle the problem.
 Finally, our professional arborists can inform you on how to improve the soil and other environmental conditions.
 Don’t put yourself (literally) “out on a limb” flailing at a job that is too large to handle yourself.

 Give Urban Forest Pros a call to discuss your tree problems and concerns.
 You can count on us for responsible Portland tree removal services, and we always put safety first.
 In addition, we will acquire any necessary city permits for tree removal.
 The bottom line is that you can trust our arborists to remove dead and diseased trees safely and responsibly.